giladaube/FlightgearControlMobileApp/README.md

 git clone https://github.com/giladaube/FlightgearControlApp.git
 ```
 4. Open FlighGear app:
-a.
-Under "Settings" secion, look for "Additional Settings".
+* Under "Settings" secion, look for "Additional Settings".
-b. ddd
-  4.2.
-Copy&paste the following (into the text box):
+* Copy&paste the following (into the text box):
   ```bash
   --telnet=socket,in,10,127.0.0.1,6400,tcp
   ```
-  4.3.
-Click on the "Fly!" button.
+* Click on the "Fly!" button.
 6. Run the FlightgearControlApp (from your IDE).
 7.